Ultimate Morocco Adventure

 Day 6: Fes

 Today we check out another UNESCO World Heritage Site: the Ancient Medina of Fes.
 Our guided tour will take us through the impossibly labyrinthine alleys of the 1,100 year-old city.
 There are a thousand sights, sounds, smells, and tastes to experience on today’s adventure.
-This evening, we will enjoy the juxtaposition of dining together in a much more modern part of the city.
+This evening, we will enjoy a homemade dinner with a local family.

-Get an early start this morning for drive to Merzouga, a gorgeous pocket of the Sahara Desert conveniently tucked into the eastern edge of Morocco.
-Once the road ends, we will meet our team of camels to take us through the dunes to our Luxury Camp.
-Dinner together and a campfire under thousands of stars will finish the day.
-Shared tents in the camp tonight.
+Get an early start this morning for the drive to Merzouga, a gorgeous pocket of the Sahara Desert conveniently tucked into the eastern edge of Morocco.
+Tonight's adventure includes jaw-dropping scenery, camel riding, dinner together, and a campfire under thousands of stars.
+Shared tents in the luxury camp tonight; we need to bring a simple overnight bag for our stay at the camp.

-This morning’s drive takes us west, to the coast, with a visit at an authentic pure Argan Oil cooperative.
-Once in Essaouria, we will check in to our hotel, have some free time, and have dinner together overlooking the Atlantic Ocean being held back by the rugged fortress walls.
+Today's drive takes us west, to the coast, with a visit at an authentic pure Argan Oil cooperative.
+Once in Essaouria, we will check in to our hotel, enjoy some free time, and have dinner together overlooking the Atlantic Ocean being held back by the rugged fortress walls.

 Taxis or transfers to the airport.